tigris-mt/aurum/docs/groups.md

 * `liquid=1`: This node is liquid.
 * `sapling=1`: This node is a sapling.
 * `soil=1`: Things may grow here.
+* `soil_wet=x`: This soil is fertile and crops of level x or lower can grow here.
+	* `This soil will dry out into dirt if not near group:water.`
 * `tree=1`: This node is a tree trunk.
 * `water=1`: This node is water.
 * `wood=1`: This node is wood (planks).